 2018, dubbed as the year of the mushroom in the global health scene.
 If you haven’t yet heard, medicinal (aka functional) mushrooms are trending their asses off and suddenly being used by the wider community on a daily basis.

-At SuperFeast HQ we think it is awesome (and a little funny) that these mushrooms, which have been used in ancient herbal systems for longevity and healing for thousands of years, have all of a sudden been listed on 2018’s “trending list” just because Wholefoods (1) and Tim Ferriss (2) have given them the tick of approval.
+At SuperFeast HQ we think it is awesome (and a little funny) that these mushrooms, which have been used in ancient herbal systems for longevity and healing for thousands of years - thanks to our Taoist friends - have all of a sudden been listed on 2018’s “trending list” just because Wholefoods (1) and Tim Ferriss (2) have given them the tick of approval.
 Despite the irony, there are indeed much deeper reasons that the world is now opening to the magic of medicinal mushies and including them in their diet.

 Here are our top 5: